Key Terms and Definitions Under the NJ Franchise Practices Act

 In NJ a franchisor can terminate a franchise only when:

-- The franchisee has voluntarily abandoned the franchise in which case only 15 days’ notice is necessary;
+- The franchisee has voluntarily abandoned the franchise;

-- The franchisee is convicted of an indictable offense which is directly related to the franchise business in which case termination is effective immediately; or
+- The franchisee is convicted of an indictable offense which is directly related to the franchised business being terminated; or

 - There is “good cause” for the termination.